 Any time is a good time to visit, but we recommend you try and come when school is in session and one of our students can show you around.
 Each academic year, we host Open Houses from October until February to give families the chance to tour the School with one of our Student Ambassadors.
 Along the way, you and your child(ren) will learn about our academic and extra-curricular programs, will meet members of our faculty and administration, and see our beautiful campus.
 Click to view our Open House Schedule.

-Please contact Admissions should you have any questions, prefer to schedule a personal tour, or like to receive our school prospectus and application package in advance of visiting CDS.
+Please contact Admissions should you have any questions, prefer to schedule a personal tour, or would like to receive our school prospectus and application package in advance of visiting CDS.

 The Country Day School offers a user-pay bus service to its students, arriving at the school at 8:30 a.m. and departing at 4:45 p.m. following the After School Program (3:30 p.m. with no after school activities).